A02

 • on the development of students’ DOM-COR in economics,

-• on key personal and institutional covariates and
+• on key personal and institutional covariates (such as attended courses) and

-• on the relation to key learning outcomes.
+• on the relation to key learning outcomes (evaluation of academic performance).

 In this way, A02 provides a necessary basis for the conceptual development of instructional interventions to effectively foster DOM-COR (in the 2nd research phase).